-As more people work remotely working from home or working from anywhere, we may have added to our girth.
+As more people tele-commute, work from home or work from anywhere, we may have added to our girth.
 Our waists have gotten wider, our chins have doubled, and our bodies a bit thicker.

 The Pandemic and Weight Gain